Best Spring Hikes In America: 6 Epic Hikes Worth The Trek

 Descend via the Appalachian Trail Southbound straight to the parking lot.
 I like this route as it shaves off some time back down.

 Preparation Tips: Mount Rogers, Grayson State Park

-Flashlight: Getting lost is a risk when you are hiking.
+- Flashlight: Getting lost is a risk when you are hiking especially in a deep forest.
 You might not imagine being out after dark.
 But it can happen, especially if you veer of the marked trail.

-Paper Topo Map: Pick up an actual paper park map of the trails within the park boundary.
+- Paper Topographic Map: Pick up an actual paper park map of the trails within the park boundary.
 Otherwise, there are smartphone apps that are adequate map options.

 California: Point Reyes National Seashore

 Tomales Point Trail

 For hikers who want awe-inspiring ocean views this is the “Tomales Point Trail” in the Point Reyes National Seashore.
 Located 2 hours Northwest of San Francisco, California.
 This is a popular 9.4 miles (15.13 km) length, there and back hike spans a ridge line towards the northernmost tip of the Pt.
 Reyes.
 Dividing Tomales Bay from the Pacific Ocean and terminating at Point Reyes.